SAP-samples/btp-cf-cap-multitenant-susaas/README.md

-# Develop a multitenant Software as a Service app in SAP BTP, Cloud Foundry Environment
+# Develop a multitenant Software as a Service application in SAP BTP using CAP

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/btp-cf-cap-multitenant-susaas)](https://api.reuse.software/info/github.com/SAP-samples/btp-cf-cap-multitenant-susaas)

-> Note: The content of this GitHub repository has been created as source for the SAP Discovery Center Mission [Develop a multitenant Software as a Service app in SAP BTP, Cloud Foundry Environment](available soon).
-We advise using the mission in the SAP Discovery Center directly.
+> Note: The content of this GitHub repository has been created as source for a SAP Discovery Center Mission (available soon).
+For a better tutorial experience, we advise using the mission in the SAP Discovery Center.

 ## Description

-The **Sustainable SaaS (SusaaS)** sample application has been built in a partner collaboration to help interested developers, partners, and customers in developing multitenant Software as a Service applications running in the Cloud Foundry environment of the SAP Business Technology Platform (SAP BTP).
+The **Sustainable SaaS (SusaaS)** sample application has been built in a partner collaboration to help interested developers, partners, and customers in developing multitenant Software as a Service applications using CAP and deploying them to the SAP Business Technology Platform (SAP BTP).
+For this use-case, the **Cloud Foundry Runtime** was chosen.
+Still, you can also develop similar SaaS applications in other runtimes like **Kyma** or  the SAP BTP **ABAP** environment.

 The example focuses on using standard frameworks and SAP BTP services for developing, deploying, and monitoring the solution like the CAP framework, SAP API Management, CI/CD Service, Alert Notification, Autoscaler, and many more.